-Now, some are claiming that Transformers 3 – which earned 60 percent of its take at 3D locations – is proof that 3D is here to stay if the film is right.
-That could be, though one should remember that no less than 70 percent of theaters screening Transformers 3 are 3D-equipped.
-In that context, the 60 percent share looks considerably less impressive.
+*There’s more: Some pundits are claiming that Dark of the Moon – which collected 60 percent of its domestic take from 3D locations – is proof that 3D is here to stay at least for some types of movies.
+That could be.
+However, one should remember that no less than 70 percent of the theaters screening Transformers 3 are 3D-equipped.
+In that context, the 60 percent share looks far less impressive.

-In addition to the voices of Hugo Weaving, Robert Foxworth, Peter Cullen, and Leonard Nimoy as Sentinel Prime.
+In addition to the voices of Hugo Weaving, Robert Foxworth, Peter Cullen, and Star Trek veteran Leonard Nimoy as Sentinel Prime.

 Nia Vardalos, Hanks’ Larry Crowne co-writer, hasn’t been very lucky since her 2002 sleeper hit My Big Fat Greek Wedding: Connie and Carla cumed at $8 million in the U.S. and Canada in 2004; I Hate Valentine’s Day took in a minuscule $11,004 in 2009; and now comes the widely lambasted Larry Crowne.

 Faring even worse, Monte Carlo, starring teen idol and reported Justin Bieber paramour Selena Gomez, drew in only $8.8 million from 2,743 sites in its first four days out.
 The romantic comedy cost a reported $20 million.
 Katie Cassidy, Leighton Meester, and Cory Monteith costar.